History of the Puerta del Sol: First great renovarion of the square

-Already in 1831, the Marquis of Pontejos had advised the City Council to demolish the Buen Suceso and San Felipe in order to widen the Puerta del Sol.
+Already in 1831, the Marquis of Pontejos had advised the City Council to demolish the Buen Suceso and San Felipe to widen the Puerta del Sol.
 Since the beginning of the nineteenth century, several renovation and remodeling works were carried out, all of them with a limited impact on the Puerta del Sol.
 One of the most significant was the change of the cobblestones in the streets for carved flint wedges (setts).
 In the same way, street lamps were installed, as well as a sewer system that runs parallel to the streets of the Puerta del Sol.
 The asphalting of the Puerta del Sol was begun for the first time in 1848, shortly after the demolition of the Iglesia del Buen Suceso and Iglesia de la Victoria, when the Count of Villahermosa was the Mayor of Madrid.
 Despite all this, the impression given by Puerta del Sol in the mid-nineteenth century was that of an "uneven square".
 The houses did not have a homogeneous structure.
-Small urbanistic changes were made in order to accommodate some aesthetic aspects of the square, but in no case had an integral renovation of it been carried out.
+Small urbanistic changes were made to accommodate some aesthetic aspects of the square, but in no case had an integral renovation of it been carried out.
 All these small changes led to the need to address a change that would "unify" and organize the final aesthetic appearance of the Plaza.
 On the other hand, the pressure of the growing traffic problem, which in a report of 1857 mentioned that from eight in the morning to nine at night 3950 carriages and 1414 horses circulated through the square, forced the municipal authorities to think about widening the space of the square.

 All this led the Ministry of Transport to think about changing the Puerta del Sol, adapting it to the new times.
 In the administrative division of Madrid, established on November 17, 1840, the barrio de la Puerta del Sol was created, within the North quarter.
 This neighborhood will keep this name until October 31, 1968.
 Until the middle of the nineteenth century, the Puerta del Sol was an obligatory crossing point for all Madrilenians who wanted to cross the center of the city.
 It was necessary on the one hand to widen it, and at the same time to provide an architecturally homogeneous and monumental appearance.
 The period of commissioning urban studies that would allow a remodeling of the square began.